Tuscaloosa, Alabama: Sports

 Tuscaloosa is known for its collegiate athletics—particularly the University of Alabama Crimson Tide football team.
 The University of Alabama also currently fields championship-caliber teams in baseball, basketball, golf, women's gymnastics, and softball.
-These teams play in athletics facilities on the university campus, including Bryant–Denny Stadium (capacity of 102,000+), Coleman Coliseum (formerly Memorial Coliseum), Sewell-Thomas Stadium, Rhoads Stadium, Foster Auditorium and the Ol' Colony Golf Complex.
+These teams play in athletics facilities on the university campus, including Bryant–Denny Stadium (capacity: 102,000+), Coleman Coliseum (formerly Memorial Coliseum), Sewell-Thomas Stadium, Rhoads Stadium, Foster Auditorium and the Ol' Colony Golf Complex.

 Stillman College fields teams in football, men's and women's basketball, baseball and softball, among other sports, although the school discontinued the football program after completing the 2015 season.
 In the past decade, Stillman has gone through a series of renovations, including a new football stadium, Stillman Stadium.

 Previous professional teams calling Tuscaloosa home included the World Basketball Association's Druid City Dragons in 2006, and Tuscaloosa Warriors football team in 1963, with both folding after one season.

 In 2008, Tuscaloosa hosted the USA Olympic Triathlon trials for the Beijing Games.

 World renowned putter company T.P.
 Mills Co. was founded and is located in Tuscaloosa.

 Tuscaloosa is also the birthplace and home of Deontay Wilder.
 He is a professional boxer that held the WBC Heavyweight Title from 2015 to 2020, making 10 successful title defenses.
-He is still active and boasts a record of 43 wins, 3 losses, and 1 draw with 42 wins coming by way of KO.
+He is still active and boasts a record of 43 wins, 3 losses, and 1 draw, with 42 wins coming by way of KO.